Azure Solutions: IaaS vs. PaaS

 ManageEngine is another major player in the Azure monitoring applications market.
 They have an Applications Manager (AM) that is perfect for Azure IaaS and PaaS monitoring.

-Let’s have a look at some features that make it so:
+Let’s have a look at some features in more depth:

 • AM automatically discovers and starts to monitor Azure applications across different geographical locations along with their role instances.